twosixlabs/armory-library/docs/index.md

 interchanged.
 To do this we standardize all attacks and defenses as subclasses of their respective implementations in IBM's [adversarial-robustness-toolbox](https://github.com/IBM/adversarial-robustness-toolbox)

+## Developers
+Check out our [developer documentation](developers/README.md) for information on how to contribute to ARMORY.

 ## Dataset licensing
 See [dataset_licensing.md](dataset_licensing.md) for details related to the licensing of datasets.